Nan Youngman

 Nancy Mayhew Youngman OBE, (28 June 1906 – 17 April 1995), was an English painter and educationalist.
 Youngman is remembered primarily as a painter, but from before the war to the mid-1960s she was an influential figure in art education, as a teacher, an author and an impressively efficient organiser of exhibitions.

 Early life and education

 Nan Youngman was born in Maidstone in 1906 to John Henry Youngman – a partner in the corn merchants Bradley, Taylor, and Youngman – and his wife, Adelaide Edith (Bida), née Marshall.
 She attended Wycombe Abbey School and then the Slade School of Art (1924–27), where she was taught by Philip Wilson Steer and Henry Tonks.
+During her time at the Slade she won a prize for life drawing.

 After she left the Slade, Youngman went on to study for an art teacher's diploma at the London Day Training College.
 There she was taught by Marion Richardson, who introduced her to Roger Fry and awakened her interest in children's art.
 From 1929 until 1944 she divided her time between painting and teaching; she lectured for the London County Council, gave practical art classes for schoolteachers and taught part-time.
 The organisation of exhibitions became an important part of her strategy for increasing children's awareness of art.